mecid/mecid.github.io/_posts/2020-09-02-displaying-recursive-data-using-outlinegroup-in-swiftui.md

 image: /public/outlineGroup2.png
 ---

-This week we will talk about another excellent UI component called OutlineGroup.
-Apple released OutlineGroup during the WWDC20 side-by-side with other great things, including grids, menus, and toolbars.
+This week we will talk about another excellent UI component called *OutlineGroup*.
+Apple released *OutlineGroup* during the WWDC20 side-by-side with other great things, including grids, menus, and toolbars.
 I already covered them in my previous posts.
-And finally, today is time to talk about OutlineGroup and DisclosureGroup that handles the expanding behavior.
+And finally, today is time to talk about *OutlineGroup* and *DisclosureGroup* that handles the expanding behavior.

 #### OutlineGroup
-OutlineGroup is a view that enumerates tree-structured collection and renders its view representation recursively.
+*OutlineGroup* is a view that enumerates tree-structured collection and renders its view representation recursively.
 It is a perfect solution to display recursive data like trees.
 Assume that you are working on the shopping app where you obtain a categories tree via API.
 Let's take a look at a straightforward tree implementation in Swift.

 ```swift
 struct Tree<Value: Hashable>: Hashable {